 Tudor roses are heraldic emblems of England.

 Begun by the Tudor dynasty in 1485, they symbolize the union of the House of Lancaster (red rose) and the House of York (white rose)… which were previously rivals for the throne.
 Long ago, the House of Plantagenet was England’s royal family, originating in Anjou, France.
-With the publication of the Magna Carta in 1215, their ruling kings were the first to cease being absolute monarchs (absolute monarchies continued elsewhere in Europe for another 800 years).
+With the publication of the Magna Carta in 1215, their ruling kings were the first to cease being absolute monarchs (absolute monarchies continued elsewhere in Europe for another 800 years) and become constitutional monarchs.
 During their reign, the English language became standard.
 In 1455, a dispute of succession erupted between two of its cadet branches: the House of Lancaster (founded 1267 and established Eton College and King’s College at Cambridge) and the House of York (founded 1385).
 A civil war lasted for 32 years, and it was named War of the Roses.
-Lancastrian families (i.e.: Earl of Devon, Marquess of Dorset) battled with Yorkist families (i.e.: Duke of York, Earl of Warwick).
+Yorkist families (i.e.: Duke of York, Earl of Warwick) battled with Lancastrian families (i.e.: Earl of Devon, Earl of Dorset). *[Trivia: Maryland's Dorchester County is named for the Earl of Dorset].

 Usurping the throne from Richard III (House of York), Henry VII (House of Lancaster) ended the war in 1485.
 He crowned himself via “right of conquest”.
 Since his Welsh surname was Tudor, he became the first monarch of the House of Tudor, which ruled England until 1603.
 The next year, he married Princess Elizabeth of York (daughter of a prior English king), which drew the factions closer.
 (When Elizabeth’s father suddenly died, her 12-year-old brother became the king.
 But their uncle, Richard, Duke of Gloucester, entrapped him in the Tower of London—where he “disappeared”.
 Richard got Parliament to delegitimize the marriage of Elizabeth’s parents, which made her family ineligible for the throne).
 The new king, Henry VII, married Elizabeth in the Abbey, and their son was born eight months later.
 The Tudor rose blended both colors to solidify that dynasty.